Commons sleaze watchdog faces claim she is letting off MPs to get peerage

 Ms Stone is currently investigating a claim that Mr Bridgen broke Commons rules concerning paid advocacy by MPs by lobbying ministers on behalf of Mere Plantations, a forestry company.
 He refers to the dispute at the top of his email to Ms Stone.
 Mr Bridgen denies breaking any Commons rules.

-He indicated to the Independent that his email is partly in protest at the way he believes Ms Stone has performed her job.
+He indicated to The Independent that his email is partly in protest at the way he believes Ms Stone has performed her job.

 “I was very polite and was only treating her like she treats MPs,” he told The Independent.
 “She starts from the position that everyone is corrupt except her.”

-Ms Stone is not involved in a separate investigation by the Commons Privileges Committee into whether Mr Johnson lied to Parliament over ‘Partygate.’
+Ms Stone is not involved in a separate investigation by the Commons Privileges Committee into whether Mr Johnson lied to parliament over “Partygate”.

 An MP who is aware of the contents of Mr Bridgen’s letter said: “It is an outrageous way to treat a respected public servant.”

-A spokesman for Ms Stone declined to comment.
+A spokesperson for Ms Stone declined to comment.

 Mr Bridgen’s email in full: